Mooncake

 - June 26, 2024: Initial technical report release.

 Mooncake features a KVCache-centric disaggregated architecture that separates the prefill and decoding clusters.
-It also leverages the underutilized CPU, DRAM, and SSD resources of the GPU cluster to implement a disaggregated cache of KVCache.
+It also leverages the underutilized CPU, DRAM, and SSD resources of the GPU cluster to implement a disaggregated KVCache pool.

-The core of Mooncake is its KVCache-centric scheduler, which balances maximizing overall effective throughput while meeting latency-related Service Level Objectives (SLOs) requirements.
-Unlike traditional studies that assume all requests will be processed, Mooncake faces challenges due to highly overloaded scenarios.
+The core of Mooncake is its KVCache-centric scheduler, which balances maximizing overall effective throughput while meeting latency-related Service Level Objectives (SLOs).
+Unlike traditional studies that assume all requests will be processed, Mooncake faces challenges in highly overloaded scenarios.
 To mitigate these, we developed a prediction-based early rejection policy.
 Experiments show that Mooncake excels in long-context scenarios.
 Compared to the baseline method, Mooncake can achieve up to a 525% increase in throughput in certain simulated scenarios while adhering to SLOs.
-Under real workloads, Mooncake’s innovative architecture enables Kimi to handle 75% more requests.
+Under real workloads, Mooncakeβs innovative architecture enables Kimi to handle 75% more requests.

-Elastic Expert Parallelism Support (Work in Progress) Mooncake adds elasticity and fault tolerance support for MoE model inference, enabling inference systems to remain responsive and recoverable in the event of GPU failures or changes in resource configuration.
-This functionality includes automatic faulty rank detection and can incorporate with the EPLB module to dynamically route tokens to healthy ranks during inference.
+Elastic Expert Parallelism Support Mooncake adds elasticity and fault tolerance support for MoE model inference, enabling inference systems to remain responsive and recoverable in the event of GPU failures or changes in resource configuration.
+This functionality includes automatic faulty rank detection and can work with the EPLB module to dynamically route tokens to healthy ranks during inference.

 Use Transfer Engine Standalone (Guide)

 Transfer Engine is a high-performance data transfer framework.
 Transfer Engine provides a unified interface to transfer data from DRAM, VRAM or NVMe, while the technical details related to hardware are hidden.
-Transfer Engine supports TCP, RDMA (InfiniBand/RoCEv2/eRDMA/NVIDIA GPUDirect) and NVMe over Fabric (NVMe-of) protocols.
+Transfer Engine supports multiple communication protocols including TCP, RDMA (InfiniBand/RoCEv2/eRDMA/NVIDIA GPUDirect), NVMe over Fabric (NVMe-of), NVLink, HIP, CXL, and Ascend.
+For a complete list of supported protocols and configuration guide, see the Supported Protocols Documentation.

 -